-I’m a PhD student at Bielefeld University in Germany.
-I research topics in philosophy of biology, including individuality, ecological niches, measurement and experimentation practices, adaptationism, technology and interdisciplinarity.
+I’m a research associate at Bielefeld University in Germany.
+I look at topics in philosophy of biology, including individuality, ecological niches, measurement and experimentation practices, adaptationism, technology and interdisciplinarity.
 I also work in feminist philosophy, especially on questions to do with the biology of sex and feminist ontology of biology.

-My PhD thesis is on individuality in behavioural ecology.
-Using qualitative, participatory, and conceptual methods I look at how researchers in an interdisciplinary research group understand and study individuality.
-Topics that come up include uniqueness, persistence, biological necessity, complexity, individualised research, population thinking, operationalisation, and approximation.
+My PhD thesis was on individuality in behavioural ecology.
+Using qualitative, participatory, and conceptual methods I studied how researchers in an interdisciplinary research group understand and study individuality.
+Topics that came up included uniqueness, persistence, biological necessity, complexity, individualised research, population thinking, operationalisation, and approximation.

 My preferred pronouns are she/her.
 My last name is pronounced with a silent “e”.